Deadline for application:

 - Arts education/training projects

-- projects that occur outside the city of Ottawa, Algonquins of Pikwakanagan First Nation or Kitigan Zibi Anishinabeg First Nation
+- Presentations that occur outside the city of Ottawa, Algonquins of Pikwakanagan First Nation or Kitigan Zibi Anishinabeg First Nation

 - City of Ottawa employees or elected representatives may not apply for individual cultural funding or awards.
 City of Ottawa staff are required to act in compliance with the City of Ottawa Employee Code of Conduct and all applicable laws and regulations.